 Close to the Woodley Park neighborhood, open 364 days a year, the National Zoo is always free and includes plenty of animals, plants, shows, and family-friendly exhibits.
 There are plenty of zoo-related events to take in, too, like animal feedings, scripted shows, after-hours celebrations, and holiday-related displays that change with the seasons.

 One fascinating exhibit is “Our Voices in Saving Species,” which is a part of the Smithsonian Conservation Biology Institute.
 This division works to save wildlife from extinction.

-Kids will love the bilingual Smokey Bear exhibit.
+Kids will love the bilingual Smokey Bear exhibit at the Zoo.
 And adults will enjoy a walk down memory lane as they visit the famous bear that taught them everything they know about wildfire prevention.